This Website Philosophy Shop

 Reality cannot be found except in One single source, because of the interconnection of all things with one another.
 (Leibniz)

-To read more about the Wave Structure of Matter see the main articles at the top of the page.
+To read more about the Wave Structure of Matter see the main articles on the side of the page.
 I hope you enjoy the following quotes from Johannes Kepler - a very interesting 'mystical' scientist.

 Geoff Haselhurst